 Lectures at university

-Remember that the ‘Origins of Life’ lecture was just about five minutes long.
+Remember that the ‘Inequality of wealth’ lecture was just about five minutes long.
 Most university lectures are 50 minutes or longer.

 There will be an awful lot of information delivered in this time.
 You need to be very selective about the material you do use from the lecture and the extra reading you will do, otherwise you will become overwhelmed by the workload.